prasadgola/Agify-Age-Prediction/README.md

 2. Install the dependencies with npm install or yarn install.
 3. Run the application with npm start or yarn start.

-Usage
+The project will be running at `http://localhost:3000`.

+## How to Use

-1. Enter your name in the text input field.
+1. Enter your name in the input field.
 2. Click the "Submit" button.
-3. The predicted age of the user will be displayed.
+3. The predicted age will be displayed.

-Contributing
+## Contributing

-1. Fork the repository to your own account.
-2. Make your changes and commit them.
-3. Open a pull request to merge your changes into the main branch
+If you would like to contribute to this project, please feel free to open a pull request.

+## License

+This project is licensed under the MIT License.